washcycle/forecast_model_api/README.md

 - Created multistage docker container to minimize container footprint.
 This helps scale up deployments faster in a container ochestrators and minimizes vulnerabilities.
 - Wrapped latest FastAPI version around model and created predict endpoints, and status endpoint.
 - Add isort to organize imports and ran on the src and analysis directory.

+## Docker Setup

+*Multi-stage Build*
+Used a multistage build with `uv` pacakge manager.
+The first stage isntalls all the python packages and system libraries and the runtime stage copies them from the build stage.

+*Source Transfer Notes*
+There is a standard convetion that is assume for model and application files in the repo, assuming all futures models have the same structure we can deploy them with the same Dockerfile.
+We can make it more generic by using ARGs to set the model file name and paths if mantianing the same repo structure across projects is not possible.

 ## Model Deployment